Think-N-Kreate-Ltd/AGIS-control-firmware/discription.md

 ## problem: motor moving up non-stop
 - condition:
-    - when the container have no field
+    - when the container have no fluid
     - the sensor cannot sense a drop for 20
     - do reposition
     - keep moving up